cosmos/cosmos-sdk/docs/basics/query-lifecycle.md

 ## How Queries are Handled by the CLI

-The examples above show how an external user can interact with a node by querying its state.
-To understand more in details the exact lifecycle of a query, let's dig into how the CLI prepares the query, and how the node handles it.
+The preceding examples show how an external user can interact with a node by querying its state.
+To understand in more detail the exact lifecycle of a query, let's dig into how the CLI prepares the query, and how the node handles it.
 The interactions from the users' perspective are a bit different, but the underlying functions are almost identical because they are implementations of the same command defined by the module developer.
-This step of processing happens within the CLI, gRPC or REST server and heavily involves a `client.Context`.
+This step of processing happens within the CLI, gRPC, or REST server, and heavily involves a `client.Context`.

 ### Context